 What’s not to like about Prague?
 From the splendour of Gothic Prague to Art Nouveau and Modernist masterpieces, from traditional pubs to a thumping clubbing scene, everyone can find their thing in the Czech capital.
 Likewise, there's somewhere to stay for everyone.
+Prague made our list of the best cheap places to travel in the world.
 Here's our guide to where to stay in Prague.

 Explore the main highlights of Central Europe: fascinating Prague & historical Cesky Krumlov, the highlights of Vienna, Salzburg and Innsbruck in Austria with our tailor-made exclusive trip to Prague and Austria.